Tannaz-mohamadi/E220663_DI501_Project_Interim_Report/README.md

 ## Files Included

 - `spotify_tracks.csv`
+  No adjustments are made on this file.
+Due to the size I could not upload it to github, so please copy paste the original file to the data folder.
 Main dataset      used in the analysis.
 It includes popularity and Spotify audio features.

 - `spotify_albums.csv`
   Used for dataset inspection and key checks.